sljy1995/StephTheAlpha/about.md

   Translating theory into code, with attention to bias, assumptions, and failure modes.

 - **Retail constraints**
-  Position sizing, transaction costs, margin, and what *doesn’t* scale down well from institutional settings.
+  Position sizing, transaction costs, and margin.

 *I hope to extend my projects into:*
 - Cryptocurrency